GetStream/stream-chat-react-native/src/components/docs/ListProps.md

-All props available in the [ChannelList](#channellist) component are passed along to List component.
-Additionally, following props are also provided to List component:
+All props available in the [ChannelList](#channellist) component are passed along to the List component.
+Additionally, the following props are provided to the List component:

 - `error` {boolean} Error in channels query, if any
 - `channels` {array} List of channel objects